Model-based clustering of multiple networks with a hierarchical algorithm: Hierarchical clustering algorithm

-To solve the discrete optimization problem given by ~\eqref{def:iclmaximiser}, we propose a greedy hill-climbing algorithm.
+To solve the discrete optimization problem given by~\eqref{def:iclmaximiser}, we propose a greedy hill-climbing algorithm.
 The algorithm is initialized by a mixture of $M$ SBMs by setting $U^{(m)}=m$ for $m\in\dblbr M$, that is, every network forms a cluster on its own.
 Then, at every iteration, two clusters are combined to a single larger cluster.
 More precisely, for any pair of clusters $(c,c')\in\dblbr C^2$, the ICL variation $\Delta_{c,c'}$ is evaluated defined as

 where $\mathcal U$ and $\mathcal Z$ are the current latent variables and $\mathcal U_{c\cup c'}$ and $\mathcal Z_{c\cup c'}$ the ones obtained by merging the clusters $c$ and $c'$.
 Finally, the cluster aggregation yielding the largest ICL increase is actually performed.
 The algorithm stops automatically when the ICL would decrease if any further clusters are merged.
-The granularity of the final clustering $\hat{\mathcal U}$ depends on the data and on the hyperparameters $\lambda_c$.
+The granularity of the final clustering $\hat{\mathcal U}$ depends on the data and on the hyperparameters $\lambda_c$, see Section \ref{subsec:numerical:clust} for a discussion of this point.

 The algorithm also requires initial values for the latent node labels $\mathcal Z$.
 We propose to adjust a simple SBM to each network $A^{(m)}$ yielding an estimate $(\boldsymbol \pi^{(m)}, \boldsymbol \gamma^{(m)})$ of the SBM parameters as well as node labels $\mathbf Z^{(m)}$.
-Our implementation uses the variational EM algorithm of the R package \texttt{blockmodels} \citep{leger2016}.
+Our implementation uses the variational EM algorithm of the R package \texttt{blockmodels} \citep{leger2016}, which performs an automatic selection of the number of SBM blocks by running the algorithm several times with different numbers of blocks and comparing those solutions using a classical ICL-type criterion.

-The aggregation of two clusters raises an issue related to the the non-identifiability of the block labels in a SBM.
-In fact, it occurs that node labels in the two clusters do not refer to the same type of blocks.
+The aggregation of two clusters raises an issue related to the non-identifiability of the block labels in a SBM.
+In fact, it occurs that node labels in the two clusters do not refer to the same type of blocks as illustrated in Figure~\ref{fig_labelswitchingpb}.
+Here, once the community is in red, once in black indicating that different block labels are used for the same type of block.
 However, in our algorithm, for a given cluster, node labels must designate the same SBM block in every network.
 If this is not the case, it is necessary to relabel the nodes before merging the clusters.
-In Section~\ref{secMatchBlocks} we develop a new tool to find the best correspondence of the block labes of two SBMs.
+In Section~\ref{secMatchBlocks} we develop a new tool to find the best correspondence of the block labels of two SBMs.